Doorsfan/Individual-Turn-In-Project-Basics-of-Programming/src/README.md

 This is the first draft and is subject to change - most rules apply and will not change, but some additional rules can come to be implemented - Which is yet to be determined.

+This is the base code structure and is a work in development.

 **RULES:**

 - At the start of the game, the player will be asked to submit a number of rounds